 - Arts and humanities courses at Birkbeck are ranked third best in London and 11th in the UK in the Times Higher Education 2015-16 World University Subject Rankings.

 - The Department of Applied Linguistics and Communication was established in 1965, making it the first department in England to focus on the study of applied linguistics.
 It has contributed greatly to the field over the years and remains the only department of applied linguistics in the University of London.

 - Birkbeck’s research excellence was confirmed in the 2014 Research Excellence Framework, which placed Birkbeck 30th in the UK for research, with 73% of our research rated world-leading or internationally excellent.
-Modern Languages and Linguistics achieved 100% for a research environment conducive to producing research of the highest quality, while 73% of our research was recognised as world-leading or internationally excellent.

 - The department is an Institutional Member of the British Association of Applied Linguistics and an affiliated member of the International Association of Applied Linguistics (AILA).

 - It houses the Centre for Multilingual and Multicultural Research, and the International Journal of Bilingual Education and Bilingualism (Taylor and Francis).

 - The department has developed a distinctive academic identity and helped to redefine the field as a social science.
 It is not a department of conventional descriptive or theoretical linguistics, and does not engage in research and teaching of syntax, morphology, phonology, phonetics or linguistics of a particular language.
 Rather, it is concerned with real-life issues in which language and communication play a central role.